addvaluemachine/Haptic-LexBot/README.md

 2. [Lex-UI.yaml](cfn/Lex-UI.yaml): for Lex bot UI, which includes the following resources:

 - An Amazon Lex bot UI CloudFormation stack:
- -Cognito Identity Pool used to pass temporary AWS credentials to the web app.
+ - Cognito Identity Pool used to pass temporary AWS credentials to the web app.
 You can optionally pass the ID of an existing Cognito Identity Pool to avoid creating a new one.
- -S3 buckets to host the web application and to store build artifacts.
+ - S3 buckets to host the web application and to store build artifacts.
- -Lambda functions used as CloudFormation Custom Resources to facilitate custom provisioning logic -CloudWatch Logs groups automatically created to log the output of the Lambda functions -Associated IAM roles for the stack resources
+ - Lambda functions used as CloudFormation Custom Resources to facilitate custom provisioning logic
+ - CloudWatch Logs groups automatically created to log the output of the Lambda functions
+ - Associated IAM roles for the stack resources

 AWS CloudFormation prepopulates stack parameters with the default values provided in the template.
 To provide alternative input values, you can specify parameters as environment variables that are referenced in the _`ParameterKey=<ParameterKey>,ParameterValue=<Value>`_ pairs in the below shell script's _`aws cloudformation create-stack`_ command.